gboehl/dynare/doc/manual/source/installation-and-configuration.rst

 In order to run Dynare, you need one of the following:

 * MATLAB version 7.9 (R2009b) or above;
-* Octave version 4.2.1 or above, with the statistics package from `Octave-Forge`_.
+* GNU Octave version 4.2.1 or above, with the statistics package from `Octave-Forge`_.
 Note however that the Dynare installers for Windows and macOS require a more specific version of Octave, as indicated on the download page.